 Between Berty and I, we’ve got lots of gadgets to keep juiced.
 Berty has his drone, computer, camera gear, our two phones, my kindle…lots.
 This power strip enables us to charge multiple items at once!
 Did I mention that it works anywhere in the world? #win

 So I actually bought this one here in Indonesia.
 I tried to find the exact one online, but I was unsuccessful!
-I scoured the internet and found one similar here.
 This keeps our money and passports safe and in one area.
 I purposefully chose a bright green color because it’s easiest to spot in my bag for quick access at the airport.

 Finally, on this topic of packing, we are in the market to invest in some really nice, sturdy suitcases this fall.
 When we get back to the states, Berty has jobs that will take him to Georgia, Florida, Tennessee, and Oregon this September.
 We’re looking for easy carry-ons for in-country transit, and tough checkable bags for more Indonesian adventures!
 Any brands you love?
 Send us a link in the comments!